gAlmeidaFerreira/NIAS-server/README.md

 ## User Registry

 First of all, to use this server the researcher must register it self in the server.
-To do so, one must ask for the server administrator to run the [user register](user-register.sh) file. this file works as follows:
+To do so, one must ask for the server administrator to run the [user registry](user-record.sh) file. this file works as follows:

   1. Informations of the new user must be provided, such as:
      - A user name, made as follows: firstname-lastname